 Some years ago, when a motorcyclist was involved in a filtering accident, most insurance companies used the case law of Powell v Moody, which dates back to 1966, to mitigate their losses.

-In that case a motorcyclist was overtaking a line of stationary traffic and was found to be 80% to blame when he hit a car which was ‘inching out’ into the carriageway.
+In that case a motorcyclist was overtaking a line of stationary traffic and was found to be 80 per cent to blame when he hit a car which was ‘inching out’ into the carriageway.
 The court ruled the motorcyclist was carrying out an ‘operation’ which was fraught with great hazard and which needed to be carried out with great care.

 Leeson v Bevis Transport 1972 saw a motorcycle and emerging vehicle found equally responsible.
 The court said the motorcyclist did nothing wrong in overtaking the line of stationary vehicles, but needed to keep an effective lookout, whilst the van driver should have been aware of the possibility of vehicles overtaking in this way.